 A Monroney sticker is included by law when a vehicle is new and lists features included by the manufacturer.
 Common interpretations of Monroney law (officially known as the AIDA act) say that a manufacturer cannot remove these features after the vehicle leaves their hands.
 Whether or not this applies to FSD is still a matter of debate, but the presence of FSD on the actual sticker may provide some standing in the case of FSD’s removal.

-We’ve spoken with dealers who have never had any issues transferring FSD from a previous owner to a new owner, and they state the Monroney law (and Tesla’s awareness of it) is a likely reason the FSD transferability, so long as the car has not returned to the ownership of Tesla at any point (in which case they’re allowed to remove features from the vehicle).
+Every dealer we’ve spoken with has never had any issues transferring FSD from a previous owner to a new owner, and they state the Monroney law (and Tesla’s awareness of it) is a likely reason the FSD transferability remains.
+This applies so long as the car has not returned to the ownership of Tesla at any point; in that situation, they’re allowed to remove features from the vehicle.

-If you’re buying from a dealer, you can also speak to them directly about this issue with some of the following questions:
+If you’re buying from a dealer and have any concerns about the transferability of FSD, you can also speak to them directly about this issue with some of the following questions:

-- Has the dealership successfully sold a Tesla with FSD before?
+- Has the dealership sold a Tesla with FSD before?

 - Did the paid-in-full FSD package transfer?
 Has there ever been an issue with FSD transfer?